techscaleinfinite/techscaleinfinite.github.io/docs/demo-deployment copy/status-uptime-pages/uptime-kuma.md

 | Public                                      | Private                                      |
 | ------------------------------------------- | -------------------------------------------- |
 | (select this if you want to make it public) | (select this if you want to make it private) |

+### Steps And Procedure

+*   **This deployment utilizes the official UPTIMEKUMA Docker image.
+Here's a step-by-step guide to get you started:**

+    1. Begin by navigating to the "Create Apps" page and use the search bar to find the [louislam/uptime-kuma](https://hub.docker.com/r/louislam/uptime-kuma) application.
+    2. Click on the "Install" button to initiate the installation process.
+    3. Fill in all the required fields with the necessary information.
+    4. If you prefer, you can click on the "Advanced" option to access additional settings (this step is optional).
+    5. After making your selections, press the "Install" button to proceed.
+    6. Once the installation is complete, you'll be directed to the "My Apps" page, where you'll find a list of all the applications you've deployed.
+    7. Copy the Hostname of the  Uptime Kuma application without the NodePort and paste it into your preferred browser's address bar.
+    8. Voilà!
+You're now able to access the l Uptime Kuma webpage and explore its content.

+    By following these straightforward steps, you'll have successfully deployed   Uptime Kuma application and gained access to its features through a seamless and user-friendly process.

 **Step-by-Step Guide to UPTIME KUMA Deployment**